bensheldon/good_job/README.md

 inspect job performance.

-If you are preserving job records this way, use this command regularly to delete old records and preserve space in your database.
+If you are preserving job records this way, use this command regularly to destroy old records and preserve space in your database.
 ```

 ### Configuration options